kmsoln/JavaWebDevDocs/en/springsecurity/classes/user-details.md

 # UserDetails in Spring Security

-In Spring Security, `UserDetails` is an interface that represents core user information retrieved by the `UserDetailsService`.
-It encapsulates essential user details such as username, password, authorities, and whether the user's account is enabled or not.
-Understanding `UserDetails` is crucial for implementing custom user authentication and authorization mechanisms in Spring Security.
+In Spring Security, `UserDetails` serves as an interface representing core user information retrieved by the `UserDetailsService`.
+It encapsulates essential user details such as username, password, authorities, and the status of the user's account.
+Understanding `UserDetails` is essential for implementing custom user authentication and authorization mechanisms in Spring Security.

 ## Mission of UserDetails

 The primary mission of the `UserDetails` interface is to provide a standardized way to represent user information within Spring Security.
-It serves as a contract for classes that load user-specific data for authentication and authorization purposes.
+It acts as a contract for classes responsible for loading user-specific data for authentication and authorization purposes.
 By implementing `UserDetails`, developers can create custom user objects that Spring Security can use to authenticate users and apply access control policies.

 ## Existing Methods in UserDetails

-The `UserDetails` interface already defines several methods for accessing user information:
+The `UserDetails` interface defines several methods for accessing user information:

 - `String getPassword()`: Returns the user's password.
 - `String getUsername()`: Returns the user's username.